PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

          the variable for the `InputState` of another Mechanism.

    + `ModulatoryProjection`
-       Used in conjunction with AdaptiveMechanisms to regulate the function of other Components.
+       Used in conjunction with ModulatoryMechanisms to regulate the functioning of one or more other Components.
-       Takes the output of an `AdaptiveMechanism` and uses it to modify the input, output or parameter of another Component.
-There are three types of ModulatoryProjections, corresponding to the three types of AdaptiveMechanisms (see `figure <ModulatorySignal_Anatomy_Figure>`):
+       Takes the output of a `ModulatoryMechanism` and uses it to modify the input, parameters, and/or output of another Component.
+There are two primary types of ModulatoryProjections, corresponding to the two types of ModulatoryMechanisms (see `figure <ModulatorySignal_Anatomy_Figure>`):

+       + `ControlProjection`
+            Takes a ControlSignal from a `ControlMechanism` and uses it to modify the input, parameter and/or output of a ProcessingMechanism.
+A `GatingProjection` is a subtype,that is specialized for modulating the input or output of a Mechanism.

        + `LearningProjection`
             Takes a LearningSignal from a `LearningMechanism` and uses it to modify the matrix of a MappingProjection.

-       + `ControlProjection`
-            Takes a ControlSignal from a `ControlMechanism` and uses it to modify the parameter of a ProcessingMechanism.

-       + `GatingProjection`
-            Takes a GatingSignal from a `GatingMechanism` and uses it to modulate the input or output of a ProcessingMechanism

 * `States <State>`
    A State is a Component that belongs to a `Mechanism` and is used to represent it input(s), the parameter(s)